DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-22 Slide.md

 ### Bugs / Things to Be Added
 - Sliding down slopes does not continuously accelerate the player slide yet
+- The player does not get shorter when sliding yet
 - Other things idk